human-centric-engineering/engineering-culture-index/CONTRIBUTING.md

 * All suggestions for modification or improvements to individual questions are welcome as a Pull Request.
 * Structural changes or suggestions requiring an element of nuanced thinking can be made by commenting via the 'issues' tab.

+Suggestions are particularly welcome from software engineers based on their personal experiences of what is important to them in their work.
+Suggestions will also be proactively sought from psychologists and specialists in corporate culture.

+Suggestions from non-engineers who do not have a GitHub account are welcome via a direct message to the author's [LinkedIn](https://www.linkedin.com/in/johndurrant/) account.

+## Frequency of Changes
+It is suspected that there will be frequent changes during the early stages of this project (alpha stages) as tweaks are made in response to 'in the field' exposure and feedback.
+Once the project is beyond the alpha phase, changes will likely be much rarer as the aim will be to reach a stable set of questions which can be used as benchmarks over time.

+## Version Control
+The project will be version controlled and aligned with Semantic Versioning:

+0.0.1 will be the first alpha release
+1.0.1 will be the first production release